mkamadeus/titanic-prediction-service/README.md

 ## What is this repository for?

-This reposiotry was made to test several things regarding the conversion of machine learning experiments to a fully working API.
+This repository was made to test several things regarding the conversion of machine learning experiments to a fully working API.
 This was done to know the pain points of experiment conversion.

 ## Running the project